gaowanliang/gaowanliang.github.io/content/posts/esp32-touchpad/index.en.md

 <video src="../../../posts/esp32-touchpad/video.webm" controls="controls" height="20%"></video>

+{{< github repo="gaowanliang/ESP32-BLE-Touchpad" >}}

 ## Introduction

 I personally enjoy compact devices, including small keyboards, mice, handheld consoles, and so on.
 Recently, I found the smallest scissor-switch keyboard available, which is only 7 inches in size and even has backlighting:

 ![](image2.webp)

 I really like this keyboard, but it has one drawback: it's still too large.
 Although its thickness is less than 5mm, as shown in the picture, there is still quite a bit of unused space at the front and back.
 It would be great if it had a touchpad as well.
 So, I started planning how to add one.
 Since the keyboard is still functional, I decided not to ruin it and instead bought a touchpad to work on first.
-I found the cheapest touchpad available, the TM2334, which cost only 16 yuan including shipping.
+I found the cheapest touchpad available, the TM2334, which cost only 16 yuan (Approx. 2.5 USD) including shipping.
 This touchpad was used in Lenovo S41 laptops from 2012-2013, supports multi-touch, and has a great feel:

 ![](image3.webp)